superfly/docs/rails/the-basics/sidekiq.html.md

 fly deploy
 ```

-If all goes well the application should launch with both `web` and `worker` processes.
+If all goes well the application should launch with both `app` and `worker` processes.
 Be sure to run through the application and test features that kick-off background jobs.
 If you're having issues getting it working, run `fly logs` to see errors.

 ## Scaling